fengyuanchen/viewerjs/README.md

   - Default: `0`
   - The index of the image for viewing

 View one of the images with image's index.
+If the viewer is not shown, will show the viewer first.

 ```js
 viewer.view(1); // View the second image